Checking OCD in Children

 - They may repeatedly go back to ensure a homework page is completed “perfectly.”

-- Most children with Checking OCD in children keep checking switches, gas knobs, or doors handles out of fear of accidents, even if parents assure them everything is safe children with checking OCD unable to stop.
+- Most children with Checking OCD keep checking switches, gas knobs, or door handles out of fear of accidents.
+Even if parents assure them everything is safe, children with Checking OCD are unable to stop.

-- A child may do same activity 50 to 250 times in a day.
-In most sever chronic cases this checking number may go to 500 to 1000 times in a day also
+- A child may do the same activity 50 to 250 times in a day.
+In the most severe chronic cases this checking number may go to 500 to 1000 times a day.

 When these repeated checking compulsions interfere with studies, social life, and emotional well-being, it becomes a serious issue that requires structured therapy.